iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

 ##  Working with tidyverse

-During data analysis we spend our most time in data cleaning and transforming the raw data.
-Tydyverse is an add on that let us perform operation such as cleaning data and creating powerful graph.
+During data analysis, a significant portion of our time is dedicated to data cleaning and transforming raw data.
+The tidyverse is an add-on that enables us to perform operations such as data cleaning and create powerful graphs, making the data analysis process more efficient and effective.

 ```R
 product <- c('apple','banana','orange','papaya','Rice','wheat','pee','noodle')